 Removalists may be the biggest expense in moving house.
-If you’re on a budget, consider pack and unpack yourself.
+If you’re on a budget, consider packing and unpacking yourself.
 Asking for help from family and friends can be a great discount on your expenses too.
-Only hire a removalist to do the heavy lifting and removal van to speed up the process.
+Only hire a removalist to do the heavy lifting and a removal van to speed up the process.

 – Pet care ($20 – $60)